rnietoe/Training/docs/AWS/09-Applications.md

 SQS service guarantees a message will be delivered at least once.

-## SWF Amazon Simple Workflow Service

-web service to coordinate synchronous and asynchronous work across distributed application components as executable code, web service calls, **human actions** or scripts, based on workflow tasks

-it makes sure a task is assinged only onces and never duplicated till 1 year

-SWF Actors:

-* Workflow starters: start the workflow
-* Deciders : decide what to do next if something fails or finish
+* automatically scales
+* messages can be up to 256kb
-* Activity workers
+* multiAZ

-a **domain** refer to a collection of related workflows

-## SNS Simple Notification Service
+## SNS (Simple Notification Service)

-**push** based web service to send messages / notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint
+**push** based web service to send messages / notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint, for example CloudWatch or Cost Explorer

+use the publish-subscribe mechanism based on topics, called pub-sub messaging

-group multiple recipients using **topics**.
+group multiple recipients using **topics** (a place to put some messages)

 An ARN (Amazon Resource Name) is created when you create a topic on Amazon SNS